-That on Chaplaincies, seconded by the Rev. W. R. Thistle and adopted.
+That on Chaplaincies, seconded by the Rev. W. R znistle and adopted.

-The Rev. A. J. Thomson presented the Sections on Alcoholism and Public Welfare; he moved their adoption, seconded by Archdeacon Hinchliffe.
+and Public Weltare, he moved their adoption, seconded by Arch. deacon Hinchliffe.

-The Rev. C. B. Noble presented the Section on the Rural Church Movement, seconded by the Rev. Nelson Adair.
+The Rev. C. B. Noble presents the Section on the Rural Church Movement, seconded by the ev.
+Nelson Adair.
 Carried.

-A report on the Burwash Chaplaincy was presented by the chaplain, the Rev. G. F. Leigh.
+A report on the Burwast Chaplaincy was presented by the chaplain, the Rev. G. F. Leigh

-Archdeacon J. F. Hinchliffe moved that the whole report be adopted, seconded by the Rev. A. J. Thomson.
+Archdeacon J. F. Hichliffe moved that the whole report be adopted, seconded by the ev.
+A. J. Thomson.
 Carried.

-Muskoka Sanatorium Report
+Mskoka Sanatorium Report

-This was represented by Archdeacon J. B. Lindsell, who had ministered there for 41 years continuously.
+This was reresented by Archdeacon J. B. Lindsell, who had ministered there or 41 years continuously.

-Archdeacon Hinchliffe, in seconding this report, spoke of the way younger men were following the fine example set by Archdeacon Lindsell in ministering in Sanatoria and hospitals in the diocese.
+Archder on Hinchliffe, in seconding this report, spoke of the way younge men were following the fine example set by Archdeacon Lipsell in ministering in Sanatoria and hospitals in the diocese.